March 17, 2025

 Disclaimer: This story's incidents and fictional characters have no relation to actual events or persons.

-Carl, Lee, and Tom sat on a bench in front of Harvard Law School.
-They had been enjoying the school's rigorous but informal ambiance.
+Carl, Lee, and Tom sat on the steps of the UCL main building.
+They had been enjoying the UCL Law School's rigorous but informal ambiance.
 Carl was the son of a schoolteacher, and Tom was from a farming background.
 Both obtained admission to the school by merit with a scholarship.
 In contrast, Lee was the son of a business tycoon.
 They were experiencing an unusually warm winter.
 Carl started a casual conversation about the weather, culminating in an interesting discussion on climate change.

-Carl: Climate change is causing the weather pattern to change.
+Carl: Climate change is causing the weather patterns to change.

 Lee: NO, there is no climate change.
-It is a conspiracy spread to destroy the oil industry.
+It is a conspiracy spread to destroy the fossil fuel industry.

 Tom: I think so.
-Our president says that it is a hoax.
-He is the most powerful person in the world.
+The MP of my constituency says that it is a hoax.
+He is the most powerful person in my constituency.
 If he says so, it must be true.

 Carl: A person with authority doesn't always need to be correct.
 Many scientific studies have concluded that climate change is real.